 Sriracha sauce is selling for as much as $120 amid prolonged shortage

-Prices of Sriracha sauce are as high as $70 on eBay as people look to snap up the spicy sauce.
+Prices of Sriracha sauce are as high as $70 on eBay as people look to snap up the spicy sauce — and they're even steeper on Amazon, up to $124.
 Huy Fong Foods, which makes the rooster-adorned bottled sauce, has been dealing with a years-long shortage of the chilis, which is hurting production and causing some shortages.

-A search on eBay shows prices for various sized bottles ranging from $39.98 for 17-ounce bottles to a 28-ounce bottle for nearly $70.
-In both instances, shipping is an additional fee, jacking up the price even more.

 Prices are even higher on Amazon, where one seller is offering a 2-pack for $124.
 Of course, it's unclear if anyone is actually paying these exorbitant prices, considering a 17-ounce bottle typically costs around $5.